monarch-initiative/HpoCaseAnnotator/ISSUES.md

 - one variant can have more than single consequence
 - one variant can lead to utilization of multiple CS sites
 - window title - window owners, etc..

+- add genome build to all variants and their controllers